are built of three ingredients—fundamentals, experience,

 With the increase of computer power, Monte Carlo simulation became fairly easy.
 The combination of factors could now be better and formally done, but the geological and especially geochemistry input was still meager, if present at all.
 In the last decades of the 20th century, great advances were made to quantify the process of generation and migration of hydrocarbons.
 This allowed the next step in the evolution: a proper "petroleum system model".
 This combined with the Monte Carlo method is what now is widely used in the industry.

 More or less simultaneously, methods were developed that tried to reduce the dependence on subjective probabilities.
 Large databases with exploration data made it possible to use bayesian methods to refine chance estimates.
 A process of extracting prior distributions of input variables, then updating these to posterior probabilities made for more realistic and "calibrated statistical" expectation curves.
+In most assessment methods, a clear distinctiion is made between estimating the chance of success (POS) and estimating the volume of hydrocarbons in the success case.

 With better and credible probability estimates, it becomes interesting to do an Analysis of Variance (ANOVA).
 Such analysis gives an insight in the sources of uncertainty.
 If a quantitative ANOVA is available, the addition or aggregation of reserve estimates can be made with a proper dependence estimate.